 Biden visited Milwaukee on Dec.
 20, where he met with Black voters at the Wisconsin Black Chamber of Commerce and highlighted advancements made by the American Rescue Plan and the Bipartisan Infrastructure Law.

 First Lady Jill Biden also lauded the administration’s Cancer Moonshot initiative and met with public school educators in an Aug.
-31 visit
+31 visit.

 Rachel Hale is a senior staff writer who covers state politics and campus events.
 Before getting involved with The Daily Cardinal, she was a culture editor at Moda Magazine.
 Follow her on Twitter at @rachelleighhale.

-Ava Menkes is the state news editor at The Daily Cardinal.
-She has covered multiple stories about Wisconsin politics and written in-depth about nurses unions and youth voter turnout.
+Ava Menkes is the managing editor at The Daily Cardinal.
+She previously served as the state news editor.
+She has covered multiple stories about the upcoming election, healthcare and campus, and written in-depth about rural issues, legislative maps and youth voter turnout.
+She will be an incoming intern with Wisconsin Watch.
 Follow her on Twitter at @AvaMenkes.